VersatileVats/ReferMedi/README.md

 According to the actions, the app should have 10 separate pages because there are a lot of functionalities running.
 To limit the number of pages, I used the concept of routing along with parameterized GET requests so that I can use a single page for 3-4 actions.
 (For eg: I have used the Profiles page for adding a new patient, changing the hospital stats, adding patient reports, etc.) This thing not only helped me to enhance the UI/UX but also got involved in brainstorming and plating around sorting information along with the different route requests.

-##Accomplishments that we are proud of
+## Accomplishments that I am proud of

 1️⃣Developing an app in 2 days and also the use case of this project is very high, as it is related to the healthcare industry.